PrefectHQ/prefect/docs/faq.md

 ### Can I use Orion in production?

 Orion is alpha software and we do not recommend Orion for production use at this time.

+### How is Orion licensed?

+The Orion technical preview is licensed under the [Prefect Community License 1.0](https://www.prefect.io/legal/prefect-community-license), a highly permissive open-source license.
+The Prefect Community License places no restrictions on use except for distributing Prefect Orion as a service outside your organization.
+If you have any questions about licensing, please [contact us](mailto:hello@prefect.io).

+As Orion matures, most or all of its components will be released under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

 ## Features